teleology-io/teleology-lambda-api/README.md

 export default wrapper(handler);
 ```

-_* Body data will be parsed in the following order:_
-1. Buffer
-2. JSON.parse
-3. querystring.parse

 ## ApiError

 ApiError is inherited from the base Error instance, with some extra features.
 It defaults with an empty message and a 500 code to reflect a respone error.
 Additional properties can be added to the error upon creation.